fry69/bluesky-migration-guide/README.md

 Here is the workflow for adding a recovery key to the DID document:

-Save the current DID document to compare it later:
+Save the current DID document to compare later:
 ```
 $ goat account plc current > plc-current.json
 ```